sbunivedu/os_thread_cv/README.md

 # Condition Variables

-Code examples from condition variables chapter.
-Build by typing `make`;
-run the resulting executable to see how it works.
+Code examples from [condition variables chapter](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-cv.pdf).
+Run the resulting executable to see how it works.
 Insert `sleep()` calls of various lengths to control timing and force bad things to happen.

 ## Fork/Join Problem